 Flap surgery is highly effective in treating most skin cancer deformities.
 In most cases, the procedure will be done under twilight anesthesia, which is a combination of intravenous sedation and pain medication.

 After your reconstructive procedure, you will be free to return home immediately.
 You may experience some pain in the surgical site during the first day, but this discomfort should resolve quickly.
 In the meantime, it can be easily managed with over-the-counter pain medication.

 As you heal, some swelling and bruising are common.
 These effects should peak about two days after surgery and then gradually decrease.
 By eight weeks, all residual swelling should be gone and your results will be considered final.

-Most of our Tucson clients are able to return to work within three to seven days and resume their normal exercise routines in two weeks.
+Most of our Tucson skin cancer treatment clients are able to return to work within three to seven days and resume their normal exercise routines in two weeks.
 If you have any questions about the recovery period and your activity restrictions, please do not hesitate to ask Dr. Larson during your post-operative appointments.

 Your Tucson reconstructive procedure after skin cancer treatment will result in some scarring – it’s an inevitable part of any surgery.

 However, the severity of these marks will depend on the location, size and extent of the cancer.
 Dr. Larson will go to great lengths to hide the scars within the natural contours of your face and body, so that they are as discreet as possible once you’ve healed.